 Head to the end of Kahuterawa Road, where you will find a car park, toilets and a trail map.
 From here, jump on your bike and head across Blacks Bridge.
 A variety of trails head up into the park from the bridge.

 Access from top:

-Head out of Palmerston North on SH57, and turn left onto Scotts Rd (between Linton & Tokomaru).
-Follow Scotts Rd to the end, where you can park your car and start riding!
-If you end up riding to the bottom, there is a 4km one-way backtrack at the bridge to get back to the top.
+Head out of Palmerston North on State Highway 57, and turn left onto Scotts Road (between Linton and Tokomaru).
+Scotts Road soon turns into a steep and winding gravel road.
+Follow it to the end, where you can park your car and start riding!
+There are toilets and a shelter at the car park along with a trail map.